mvirkkunen/xfce4-dropdownbrowser-plugin/README.md

 xfce4-browser-plugin
 ====================

-A browser window plugin for Xfce4's panel.
+A drop-down browser plugin for Xfce4's panel.
 Allows quick access to a web app via a popup window.

 Requirements
 ============